RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Change dice physics to use a fixed time-step (duh), so the results are deterministic.
-Everyone's dice rolls will be the same, and there's no need to wait for the GM's dice to settle to get the "definitive" result.
-* Fade the text colour on dice faces that aren't the result after they settle.
-* Show which dice types were rolled in the dice bag.
-* Add a toggle to the dice bag button to control whether it automatically closes or not after rolling/clearing.
-* Make improvements to detecting which die face is uppermost.

 ## Plans/TODO

 ### Bugs